pawelgrzybek/pawelgrzybek.com/content/posts/2021-10-21-i-built-a-thing-price-monitor-using-aws-cdk-lambda-dynamodb-and-ses.md

 photo: "2021-10-21.jpg"
 ---

-I wanted to buy a PlayStation 5, but it was out of stock all over the place, so I spent a few moments building a price monitor using [AWS CSK](https://aws.amazon.com/cdk/), [Lambda](https://aws.amazon.com/lambda/), [DynamoDB](https://aws.amazon.com/dynamodb/) and [SES](https://aws.amazon.com/ses/).
-The implementation turned up to be simple enough, so I decided to share core parts with you.
+I wanted to buy a PlayStation 5 but it was out of stock all over the place, so I spent a short amount of time building a price monitor using [AWS CDK](https://aws.amazon.com/cdk/), [Lambda](https://aws.amazon.com/lambda/), [DynamoDB](https://aws.amazon.com/dynamodb/) and [SES](https://aws.amazon.com/ses/).
+The implementation turned out to be simple enough, so I decided to share the core parts with you.
 This article assumes that you have at least some basic understanding of the AWS platform and CDK framework.

 ## Price monitor architecture